Jeff Foxworthy: Blue Collar Comedy

 In the early 2000s, Foxworthy had a career resurgence as a result of the Blue Collar Comedy Tour, in which he and three other comedians (Larry the Cable Guy, Ron White, and Bill Engvall), specializing in common-man comedy, toured the country and performed for record crowds.
-The tour lasted three full years, constantly being extended after an initial run of 20 shows.
+The tour lasted six full years, constantly being extended after an initial run of 20 shows.
+It also spawned three films and a satellite radio show.

 In 2004, he launched a new television series called Blue Collar TV on The WB.
 He served as executive producer and starred alongside Blue Collar Comedy Tour-mates Larry the Cable Guy and Bill Engvall.
 (Ron White made occasional guest appearances.)
 On Larry the Cable Guy's website, he posted that the show was canceled on October 17, 2005, by The WB.
 Reruns of Blue Collar TV continued until the network merged with UPN to form The CW.
 In 2006, Foxworthy resurrected the Blue Collar TV format on Country Music Television (CMT) with Foxworthy's Big Night Out.
 The show began airing in the fall and was canceled after one season of 12 episodes.

+Voice work

+Foxworthy has voiced characters in several films including Racing Stripes (2005), The Fox and the Hound 2 (2006), The Aviators (2008), The Smurfs (2011), The Smurfs 2 (2013), and The Garfield Movie (2024).

-Books
+Books and written works

 Foxworthy has authored several books, including You Might Be a Redneck If...
-(1989), as well as his autobiography, No Shirt, No Shoes, No Problem!
+(1989), Hick is Chic (1990), Red Ain't Dead (1991), Check Your Neck (1992), You're Not a Kid Anymore (1993), Games Rednecks Play (1994), as well as his autobiography, No Shirt, No Shoes, No Problem!
 (1996).
-Artist Layron DeJarnette provided illustrations for the Redneck Dictionary books.
+Artist Layron DeJarnette provided illustrations for several of the books.
 R. David Boyd has been the exclusive illustrator for most of Foxworthy's books and album covers.

-He also has released a cookbook entitled The Redneck Grill, co-authored with Newnan, Georgia, artist R. David Boyd, and "Redneck Extreme Mobile Home Makeover" (2005), a book with some of his redneck jokes.
+Foxworthy followed up with You Might Be A Redneck If ...
+This Is The Biggest Book You’ve Ever Read (2004), and released a Christmas book (with a CD included) called There's No Place Like (A Mobile) Home For The Holidays (2004).
+He also has released a cookbook entitled The Redneck Grill (2005), co-authored with Newnan, Georgia, artist R. David Boyd, and "Redneck Extreme Mobile Home Makeover" (2005), a book with some of his redneck jokes.